bokeh/jupyter_bokeh/README.md

 ## Compatibility

-The core [Bokeh](https://github.com/bokeh/bokeh) library is generally version ndependent of [JupyterLab](https://github.com/jupyterlab/jupyterlab) and this ``jupyter_bokeh`` extension for versions of ``bokeh>=2.0.0``.
+The core [Bokeh](https://github.com/bokeh/bokeh) library is generally version independent of [JupyterLab](https://github.com/jupyterlab/jupyterlab) and this ``jupyter_bokeh`` extension for versions of ``bokeh>=2.0.0``.